-By March 15, when Clinton spoke with President Obama by phone to brief him on the meetings, she had become a "strong advocate" for U.S. intervention, one administration official said.
+By March 15, when Clinton spoke with President Obama by phone to brief intervention, one administration official said.
 The president, who had been weighing arguments from a sharply divided Cabinet for several days, sided with his secretary of state.

 Clinton was halfway across the Atlantic on March 17 when a resolution went before the U.N.
 Security Council authorizing a Libyan intervention with "all necessary means" - U.N. code for military force.
 From the plane, Clinton worked the phones while the administration's ambassador to the United Nations, Susan Rice, met with counterparts to line up votes and to ensure that both Russia and China would withhold their vetoes.